What’s the Best Island to Visit in Hawai‘i for the First Time?

 The island has many landmarks and historical sites

-Beyond Waikiki Beach and Honolulu’s shopping, there’s Pearl Harbor and the Battleship Missouri Memorial, Diamond Head’s cultural activities, a variety of museums and more.
-Fora Advisor Katie McAvoy recommends visiting Iolani Palace, noting how it’s the only official royal residence in the United States.
+Beyond Waikiki Beach and Honolulu’s shopping, there’s Pearl Harbor and the Battleship Missouri Memorial, Diamond Head’s cultural activities and a variety of museums.
+Fora Advisor Katie McAvoy recommends visiting Iolani Palace, the only official royal residence in the United States.

-Oahu is the easiest Hawai‘ian to navigate without a car
+Oahu is the easiest Hawai‘ian island to navigate without a car

 The grounds of The Ritz-Carlton O‘ahu, Turtle Bay alone on a small peninsula surrounded by beautiful water and under cloudy skies as the sun sets